Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # zfs create -o com.sun:auto-snapshot=false \
                  -o mountpoint=/var/lib/nfs      rpool/var/nfs

+    If this system will use Snap packages:
+    # zfs create                                 rpool/var/snap

+    If you use /var/www on this system:
+    # zfs create                                 rpool/var/www

     If you want a separate /tmp dataset (choose this now or tmpfs later):
     # zfs create -o com.sun:auto-snapshot=false  rpool/tmp
     # chmod 1777 /mnt/tmp